-PSUSD embraces the continuous improvement cycle and has ongoing, regular monitoring of district goals and actions to evaluate effectiveness, identify areas in need of improvement, and determine supplemental areas supported through federal funding.
+PSUSD embraces the continuous improvement process and conducts regular monitoring of district goals and actions to evaluate effectiveness, identify areas in need of improvement, and determine supplemental areas supported through federal funding.
 Administrative staff works to support planning, data analysis and budget alignment.
 Once state and local funding resources are budgeted and accounted for, federal funds are used to provide supplemental services and activities in alignment with current regulations and guidance to address identified needs.